Skip to Main Content

 • After solving a problem, ask yourself:

 • What are you trying to learn?
-What do you know?
+What do you already know?

-• What strategy did I use?
-How am I trying to learn it?
+• What strategy did you use?
+How are you trying to learn it?

-• Did I make mistakes?
-Is my strategy working?
+• Did you make mistakes?
+Is your strategy working?

 • Begin revising before the course ends